Chris1221/genomic_interval_pipeline/README.md

 HDF5 files are essentially directories of data.
 There are six tables within the dataset corresponding to the training, test, and validation sequences and their labels.

-Sequences are 3D arrays with dimenions `(batch, 4, length)` where length is optionally specified when building th dataset and refers to the standardized length of the segments.
+Sequences are 3D arrays with dimenions `(batch, length, 4)` where length is optionally specified when building th dataset and refers to the standardized length of the segments.

-Labels are 2D arrays with dimensions `(number_of_labels, batch)` where number of labels is the length of the metadata file.
+Labels are 2D arrays with dimensions `(batch, number_of_labels)` where number of labels is the length of the metadata file.
 You can easily recode this dataset inside the `HDF5` file for more bespoke training outputs.

 ## Using the dataset in `Keras`